sem2173/Katas/README.md

 Kata
 ====

+Try something to store Kata and other experimentations on code...

 Here is some kata I have try to do.
 I build this repo with a branch per language.
 I store only kata that I have done (or start) with a language.